julemon/Practitioners-Challenge/data/README.md

 Data used for predicting CO2 emission in model 2 can be found in GB_all_data.csv and data_quaterly.csv.
 While GB_all_data.csv was used to find best predictors, we used data_quaterly.csv to predict number of vehicles until 2030.

 Our sources came either from <a href = 'https://www.gov.uk/government/collections/vehicles-statistics' >government data about vehicles</a> , <a href = 'https://naei.beis.gov.uk/data/data-selector'>National Atmospheric Emissions Inventory</a> and…..population…. .
-Please find exact details about source of each variable below, that includes either specific file names or filters used to extract the variables.
+Please find exact details about source of each variable below, that includes either specific file name or filters used to extract the variables.

 ### GB_all_data.csv